 Flooring can vary in cost per square foot and installation prices vary greatly between different materials.
 Some material can start as low as $0.60 per square foot, while the very extreme luxury materials can go into the hundreds or more.
 Porcelain flooring can be very reasonable in price but the installation takes special tooling due to how hard the material is.
-You will want to make sure you consider installation cost into your budgeting for any material when choosing new flooring.
+You will want to make sure you consider installation costs into your budgeting for any flooring material.

 Will you be installing the flooring yourself?